jbwyatt4/openmeetings/webapp/webapp/openmeetings/jod/README.txt

 The JAR library requires

  * Java 1.4 or higher
- * OpenOffice.org 2.x; recommended 2.0.3 or higher (do NOT use 2.0.2: PDF conversions are broken)
+ * OpenOffice.org 2.x or 3.x; the latest stable version (currenty 3.0.1) is generally recommended

 The webapp additionally requires